 - Custodial credit risk is the risk that, in the event of failure of the counterparty (e.g., broker-dealer) to a transaction, the Program will not be able to recover the value of investments or collateral securities that are in the possession of another party.
 Securities of the U.S. government and its agency were registered and held by the Program's agent in the Program's name.
 Money market funds are not insured or collateralized. - Credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This risk is measured by the assignment of a rating by a nationally recognized statistical rating organization, such as Standard & Poor's, Moody's, and Fitch Ratings.
-As of June 30, 2009, the money market fund and Federal National Mortgage Association Discount Notes were rated AAA; the Federal Home Loan Bank Discount Notes were rated A-1+. - Concentration of credit risk may be a concern if investments in any one issuer represent 5 percent or more of net Program assets, excluding investments issued or explicitly guaranteed by the U.S. government and investments in mutual funds, external investment pools, and other pooled investments.
+As of June 30, 2010, all of the Program investments were rated AAA. - Concentration of credit risk may be a concern if investments in any one issuer represent 5 percent or more of net Program assets, excluding investments issued or explicitly guaranteed by the U.S. government and investments in mutual funds, external investment pools, and other pooled investments.
 Concentration of credit risk is not addressed in the Program's investment requirements.
-As of June 30, 2009, 34 percent of the Program's assets were invested in money market funds; however, these funds solely invest in U.S. government securities.
-The remaining assets were invested in federal agency securities; 49 percent in Federal Home Loan Bank Discount Notes and 17 percent in Federal National Mortgage Association Discount Notes. - Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
+As of June 30, 2010, 40 percent of the Program's assets were invested in U.S. government securities; 25 percent of the Program's assets were invested in money market funds; however, these funds solely invest in U.S. government securities.
+The remaining 35 percent of the Program's assets were invested in federal agency securities. - Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
 Generally, the longer the maturity of an investment, the greater the sensitivity of its fair value to changes in market interest rates.
-The Federal Home Loan Bank Discount Notes reached maturity and were redeemed on July 1, 2009; the Federal National Mortgage Association Discount Notes will mature on August 19, 2009. - Foreign currency risk is the risk that changes in currency exchange rates will adversely affect the fair value of an investment.
-Foreign currency holdings are not specifically addressed in the Program's investment requirements; however, no investments denominated in foreign currency were held by the Program as of June 30, 2009.
+Money market funds are liquid, having no future maturity dates.
+The U.S. Treasury Bills, Federal National Mortgage Association Discount Notes, and \$8.7 million of Federal Home Loan Bank Discount Notes matured and were redeemed on July 1, 2010.
+The remaining \$8.2 million of Federal Home Loan Bank Discount Notes reached maturity and were redeemed during July 2010.
+The Federal Home Loan Mortgage Corporation Discount Notes will mature on July 20, 2011. - Foreign currency risk is the risk that changes in currency exchange rates will adversely affect the fair value of an investment.
+Foreign currency holdings are not specifically addressed in the Program's investment requirements; however, no investments denominated in foreign currency were held by the Program as of June 30, 2010.